torbenanderson/learn-react-native/docs/lessons/01-jsx-and-components.md

 2. What's the difference between `<View>` and `<Text>`?
 3. How do you embed JavaScript in JSX?
 4. What does `export default` do?
+5. What is TypeScript, and how does it relate to JavaScript?
+6. Why does this project use `.tsx` files instead of `.jsx` files?
+7. What happens to TypeScript code before it runs on a device?

 ### Common Issues